maxwolf621/AZ/az-104/Test/pictures.md

 The Joined Device Local Administrator role
 - follows the principle of least privilege (PoLP) by granting only necessary rights to manage the device.

-## Action Group Configuration for Alert Rule
+## :star: Alert Rate limit thresholds

 You have an Azure subscription named Subscription1.
 In Subscription1, you create an alert rule named Alert1.